 - V7–V9: should display a positive T-wave.

 A U-wave is occasionally seen after the T-wave.
 It is not known what engenders the U-wave.
 It is typically most prominent in leads V2–V3. young people, as well as athletes, have more prominent U-waves.
 Moreover, the U-wave is more prominent during slower heart rates.
-The height of the U-wave is typically one third of the T-wave.
-Its first half is stepper than its second half.
+The height of the U-wave is typically one-third of the T-wave.
+Its first half is steeper than its second half.

 U-wave inversion is rare but when seen, it is a strong indicator of pathology, particularly for ischemic heart disease and hypertension.

 ECG interpretation always includes assessment of the QT (QTc) duration.
 The QT duration represents the total time for de- and repolarization.
 It is measured from the beginning of the QRS-complex to the end of the T-wave.
 Prolonged QT duration predisposes to life-threatening ventricular arrhythmias and therefore QT duration must always be assessed.
 Prolonged QT duration may either be congenital (genetic mutations, so-called long QT syndrome) or acquired (medications, electrolyte disorders).
 QT duration is inversely related to heart rate; QT duration increases at low heart rate and vice versa.
 Therefore one must adjust the QT duration for the heart rate, which yield corrected QT duration (Qtc).
 Bazett’s formula has traditionally been used to calculate the corrected QT duration.
 The formula follows (all variables in seconds):